-Together with property holdings of patented lands, unpatented mining claims, and State of Wyoming and private leases totalling more than 5,500 acres (nearly 3,700 acres at Shirley Basin (approximately 1,500 hectares); approximately 1,800 at Lucky Mc (approximately 750 hectares)), we also acquired all historic geologic, engineering and operational data related to the two mine areas.
 Our project at Shirley Basin (the "Shirley Basin Project") is located in Carbon County, Wyoming, approximately 40 miles south of Casper, Wyoming.
 The project is accessed by travelling west from Casper, on Highway 220.
 After travelling 18 miles, turn south on Highway 487 and travel an additional 35 miles; the entrance to Shirley Basin Mine is to the east.

-In addition to the two projects and related data, we acquired an extensive U.S. exploration and development database estimated to comprise hundreds of project descriptions in more than twenty states, including thousands of drill logs and geologic reports.
+In addition to the two projects and related data, we acquired an extensive U.S. exploration and development database estimated to comprise hundreds of project descriptions in more than 20 states, including thousands of drill logs and geologic reports.
 Our geology team continues with its evaluation of this database, assessing opportunities for monetizing this additional asset.

 Under the terms of our acquisition of Pathfinder from AREVA in 2013, we were obligated to pay a five percent production royalty on production at the Shirley Basin Project under certain market conditions, if such conditions were triggered prior to June 30, 2016.
-The royalty lapsed and was terminated because the market conditions had not been timely triggered.
+The royalty terminated because the market conditions had not been timely triggered.

-The tailings facility at the Shirley Basin site is one of the few remaining facilities in the United States that is licensed by the NRC to receive and dispose of byproduct waste material from other in situ uranium mines.
-We assumed the operation of the byproduct disposal site and accepted deliveries throughout 2018 under several existing contracts.
+The tailings facility at the Shirley Basin site is one of the few remaining facilities in the U.S. that is licensed by the NRC to receive and dispose of byproduct waste material from other in situ uranium mines.
+We assumed the operation of the byproduct disposal site in 2013, and have accepted deliveries since then under several existing contracts.